ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 xsv count somecsv.csv  # print # of rows

 # YQ - data file processor for YAML/XML/JSON, has similar language as jq
-yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq '.a.b[0].c' file.yaml  # read a jq like path in yaml file
+yq '.a.b[0].c' file.yaml  # read a jq like path in yaml file yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq some.yaml -o xml     # convert yaml to xml

 # XQ - convert xml to json and then use jq queries
 xq . some.xml  # would spit our JSON conversion